angrybacon/doomsday-wiki/markdown/articles/2018/12/13/primer.md

 Doomsday isn't great in the Delver matchups.
 They have Bolts, a fast clock and lots of disruption.
 Empty the Warrens is a better plan.
-Often Delver players will keep threat-light, disruption-heavy hands and Empty stays relevant suprisingly late into the game.
+Often Delver players will keep threat-light, disruption-heavy hands and Empty stays relevant surprisingly late into the game.
 Be patient.

 ### Death's Shadow